international employment law firm alliance L&E Global

 Non-solicitation of customers

-Although a non-solicitation obligation is not expressly incorporated into PRC Labour Contract Law, normally in the employment contract or specific non-competition and non-solicitation agreement, the employer will request that during the employment period, and for a certain period of time after termination of the employment relationship, the employee shall not solicit any customer, consultants, agents, representatives, vendors, etc. of the employer or its affiliates.
+Although a non-solicitation obligation is not expressly incorporated into PRC Employment Contract Law, normally in the employment contract or specific non-competition and non-solicitation agreement, the employer will request that during the employment period, and for a certain period of time after termination of the employment relationship, the employee shall not solicit any customer, consultants, agents, representatives, vendors, etc. of the employer or its affiliates.

 Non-solicitation of employees